SoumyaEXE/soumya.github.io/_posts/2021-07-31-Ret2TheUnknown.markdown

 that board meeting was a *smashing* success! rob loved the challenge!in fact, he loved it so much he sponsored me a business trip to this place called 'libc'...where is this place? can you help me get there safely?
 test_string
 phew, good to know. shoot! i forgot!
-rob said i'd need this to get there: 7f8c6accfcf0
+rob said i'd need this to get there\: 7f8c6accfcf0
 good luck!
 {% endhighlight %}

 Only after providing an input, the binary printed out the address of printf().
-However, this address changes with each new execution of the binary:
+However, this address changes with each new execution of the binary\:

 {% highlight bash %}
 ┌─[✗]─[0xd4y@Writeup]─[~/business/ctf/redpwn/pwn/ret2the-unknown]